-The station is too far away to get The station is too far away to get The station is too far away to get there on foot.
-But we'll drive. there on foot , but we'll drive. there on foot.
+The station is too far away to get there The station is too far away to get there The station is too far away to get there on foot.
+But we'll drive. on foot , but we'll drive. on foot.
 However, we'll drive.

 You may also encounter fragments that are just noun phrases, verb phrases, prepositional phrases, and so on.
 Of course, we speak often in fragments rather than full sentences, so if we're writing informally, such fragments are perfectly acceptable.
-Even in some formal documents, such as résumés, fragments are expected in certain locations such as the Objective statement (an infinitive phrase) and profile paragraph (noun phrases) in the Qualifications Summary.
+Even in some formal documents, such as résumés, fragments are expected in certain locations such as the Objective statement (an infinitive phrase) and profile paragraph (noun phrases) in the Qualifications Summary (see §8.2 below).